 The Charity Randall Foundation Eagle Hall

-In The Charity Randall Foundation Eagle Hall you can get a glimpse into our state-of-the-art Avian Hospital, where our expert team of veterinarians provide medical care for birds.
+In The Charity Randall Foundation Eagle Hall, you can glimpse through our Avian Care Center window into our state-of-the-art Avian Hospital, where our expert team of veterinarians provides medical care for birds.
 Depending on when you visit, you may see an egg incubating or a chick taking its first steps!

-The Charity Randall Foundation Eagle Hall will lead you to The Garden Room, the National Aviary’s exciting new venue!
+The Charity Randall Foundation Eagle Hall will lead you to The Garden Room, the National Aviary’s exciting events venue!

 Learn More!